Christmas cheer for 2000 families in need across New Zealand

 In past years, fresh food bags and a ham were in the Big Heart boxes.
 This year, to allow for dietary and religious requirements each box will be full of non-perishable food items along with a supermarket gift card to allow families choice of produce and meat.

-ARISE Care coordinator James Duxfield says recipients of the boxes will be families with children in low decile schools, and also those associated with the Red Cross, Women’s Refuge, and other community contacts including its breakfast clubs where volunteers from ARISE Church have provided breakfast for 100,000 children in low decile schools so far this year.
+ARISE Care coordinator James Duxfield says recipients of the boxes will be families with children in low decile schools, and also those associated with the Red Cross, Women’s Refuge, and other community contacts including its breakfast clubs where volunteers from ARISE Church have provided 100,000 meals to children in low decile schools.

 “Many families do it tough at Christmas and it’s often the children that go without.
 As well as helping with food, we’ve found that by freeing up some finances, parents can often do something special for their children.